 If you are using RVM, it is recommended to start TeamCity agent when the current rvm sdk isn't set or to invoke

 These options can be configured using system properties in the Build Parameters section.

 If your application uses the test-unit gem version other than the latest installed (in Ruby sdk), specify it here.
-Otherwise the Test::Unit test reporter may try to load the incorrect gem version and affect the runtime behavior.
-If the test-unit gem is installed but you application uses Test::Unit bundled in Ruby 1.8.x SDK, set the version value to 'built-in'.
+Otherwise, the Test::Unit test reporter may try to load the incorrect gem version and affect the runtime behavior.
+If the test-unit gem is installed but your application uses Test::Unit bundled in Ruby 1.8.x SDK, set the version value to 'built-in'.

 Launches bundler emulation for the specified bundler gem version (the gem should be already installed on an agent.